Course Finder

 Undergraduate (Level 8 NFQ , Credits 240 )

-Do you ever wonder how Google, Skype, Internet banking or computer games work?
-Would you like to develop the next generation of cutting-edge computing technologies?
+Students decide on their degree subject at the end of Second Year.
 If you are a logical thinker who likes problem solving and you enjoy subjects like mathematics, a degree in Computer Science could be for you.

 For more information regarding this course, please click School of Computer Science